TriHuynh00/acadela_frontend/README.md

-# README #
+# Acadela Frontend #

-This README would normally document whatever steps are necessary to get your application up and running.

-### What is this repository for? ###

-* Quick summary

-* Version
+The IDE and Visualizer of the Acadela DSL as a React Application.

+# Monaco Dependency

-The IDE requires the following Monaco dependencies:
+In case the IDE does not function properly, please use the below version of Monaco dependencies:

 ```
 "monaco-editor": "0.27.0",